rajatmodi62/rajatmodi62.github.io/publications.md

 ---

 {: style="color: red;"}
-**I am currently on the job market and actively searching for new opportunities!**
+**I am currently on the job market and actively searching for new opportunities!If my research can contribute in any way, please reach out at rajatmodi62@gmail.com**

-A lot more still needs to be done.

 2017- 2025 <br>
 [1] <u>Asynchronous Perception Machine(s)</u>: First working implementation of the GLOM architecture.
 It was previously only a theoretical idea.
 Our implementation is 10x faster than ViT-B/16 and performs 2% better than state-of-the-art OpenCLIP ViT-H on ImageNet.
 Designed as a spiritual successor to capsule networks.<br>